Better-HPC/keystone-api/docs/install/systemd.md

 ```

 The `keystone-api` utility does not support tab autocompletion by default.
-To enable autocomplete for the Bash/Zsh shells, use the `enable_autocomplete` command.
+To enable autocomplete for the Bash or Zsh shells use the `enable_autocomplete` command.

 ```bash
 keystone-api enable_autocomplete